creativebitstudio/web_dev_quickstart/README.md

 For futher information, visit the link below for futher use of other tags, elements, tutorials, references and more relating to HTML, CSS, Javascript, PHP, SQL, Bootstrap and jQuery. www.w3schools.com

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+### Authors

+* Developed for CreativeBitStudio by Danny Mack - Full Stack Developer.
+* Developer Feedback: creativebitstudio@gmail.com.

 ### Contact

-Developed for CreativeBitStudio by Danny Mack - Full Stack Developer.
-Developer Feedback: creativebitstudio@gmail.com.
-To contact or hire us: info@creativebitstudio.com.
+* To contact or hire us: info@creativebitstudio.com.
-Website: www.creativebitstudio.com
+* Website: www.creativebitstudio.com